-viii) Revenue recognition
+vili) Revenue recognition

-- a) Revenue from services is recognised at the point when the services are rendered and no significant uncertainty exists regarding the amount of the consideration that will be derived from tourism and transportation service and regarding its collection.
-Revenue from services are accounted as net of taxes. - b) Interest income is recognized on time proportionate at basis ix) Inventories x) Employee Benefits
+Revenue from services provided is recognised at the point when the services are rendered and no significant uncertainty exists regarding the amount of consideration that will be derived from rendering services and regarding its collection.
+Revenue from services is recognised as and when services are rendered.
+Revenue from services are accounted as net of taxes.

+Interest income is recognised on time proportionate at basis.

+ix) Employee benefits